Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 storage account we created.

 First, we need to create a "file system" for us to use for the tutorial.
-Select `Containers` on the left side of the storage account screen.
+Select `Containers` on the left side of the storage account screen under the heading **Data Lake Storage**.

 ![Azure ADLS Config 18 Image]({{ "/images/synapse/azure-adls2-config-18.png" | prepend: base }}){: .center-image }

-and then select `+ File system` at the top of the page.
+and then select `+ Container` at the top of the page.

 ![Azure ADLS Config 19 Image]({{ "/images/synapse/azure-adls2-config-19.png" | prepend: base }}){: .center-image }

-Enter a name for the file system and press `OK` to save it.
+Enter a name for the container and press `Create` to save it.

 ![Azure ADLS Config 20 Image]({{ "/images/synapse/azure-adls2-config-20.png" | prepend: base }}){: .center-image }